georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 The Inkscape itself comes with many extensions which are listed under the `Extensions` menu.
 Some of the extensions are intuitive to use such as `Gear`, `Grid`, and `Calendar`.

-The real power of the Inkscape extension system is that we can treat it as an API.
+The real power of the Inkscape extension system is that we can treat it as an API (Application Programming Interface).
 It provides many classes and functions on which programmers can build user extensions.

 [WriteTeX](https://github.com/wanglongqi/WriteTeX) is an extension serving as a LaTeX/TeX editor for Inkscape.
-We can insert equations onto an Inkscape drawing.
+We can insert math equations onto an Inkscape drawing with this tool.
 Here is an example drawing with equations on the right hand side.

 <div style="max-width:800px">